kscherer/wraxl-scheduler/local_test_setup.md

 virtualenv and setuptools to isolate the development area and required packages from the host system.

+To test changes to the scheduler run:

+    make dev MASTER=<master>

+where <master> is the name or ip of the server running the mesos master.
+This allows a local scheduler to connect to a remote mesos master.
+The scheduler will run locally with the correct virtualenv and a test configuration that assumes wr-buildscripts is located at ../wr-buildscripts.

+The scheduler requires other infrastructure like a mesos master and agent.

+    ./start_test_wraxl_cluster.sh --registry wr-docker-registry --dev

+This will start the mesos master and redis database locally.
+To start the scheduler locally using the virtualenv.

+    make dev MASTER=<master>

 ### Python Dev Environment prerequisites

 I prefer not to use the system pip and virtualenv.